ALERTua/hass-gaggiuino/README.md

 Integration setup complete.
 Your Gaggiuino is now available as a device.

-### Note: At the moment there's no API Endpoint that allows getting the currently selected profile.
+### Note: Currently no API Endpoint allows getting the currently selected profile.
 That's why the initial profile selection is empty.
-But the selector selects the profile correctly.
+However, the selector selects the profile correctly.

 ![img](/images/35_integration_entries.png)

 ![img](/images/45_integration_device.png)

 ### Note: While the Gagguino Profile IDs are unique, their names are not, you can have multiple profiles with the same name, but their IDs will be different.
-Profile selection method calls for a profile ID to be provided, that's why I decided to visually represent the selector items as both Profile Names and their corresponding IDs.
-I know this is not very convenient in automations, I am open to your ideas.
+The profile selection method calls for a profile ID to be provided, that's why I decided to visually represent the selector items as both Profile Names and their corresponding IDs.
+I know this is not very convenient in automation, but I am open to your ideas.